 Higurashi When They Cry: Rei (2009)

 Rei is an outlier in the franchise in that it’s a mix of canon and filler episodes.
-The first episode and the last episode are full of unnecessary fanservice while the rest follow Rika as she struggles with a moral dilemma when she finds herself in a peaceful alternate world.
+The first and last episode are full of unnecessary fanservice while the rest follow Rika as she struggles with a moral dilemma when she finds herself in a peaceful alternate world.
 Unfortunately, this isn’t available on streaming.

 Higurashi: When They Cry – Gou (2020)